Ready to create your cyber security roadmap (aka IT security roadmap)? You may be wondering how to get started.

 Why Is a Cyber Security Roadmap Important?

-By developing a roadmap early on in your professional life, you can build a solid foundation for future success – both at work and beyond!
+By developing a roadmap early on in your professional life, you build a solid foundation for future success – both at work and beyond!
+Let’s look at some of the ways a cybersecurity roadmap helps:

 It helps you decide your education

 Some cyber security jobs require a bachelor’s degree, while others will accept those with an associate’s or no degree at all.
+If you already have experience in IT or cyber security, then a college degree isn’t required.

-Whatever your interests and needs, a roadmap really helps to lay out a plan to determine if a cyber security degree or certification is right for you.
+However, if you don’t have experience, attending college or grad school is a favorable alternative.
+Whatever your interests and needs, a roadmap helps to lay out a plan to determine if a cyber security degree or certification is right for you.

 It helps to keep you relevant

-By revisiting your IT security roadmap every so often, you’re able to identify the specific skills you need to develop.
+By revisiting your cyber security career roadmap every so often, you’re able to identify the specific skills you need to develop.
+It also lets you know what skills and experience are needed for each position along the way.

-By continuously improving your roadmap, you can use it to help build a customized skill set that fits your career goals.
+When it comes time for advancement, there will be no doubt about whether it’s right for you.
+By continuously improving your security roadmap, you can use it to help build a customized skill set that fits your career goals.

 After that, you’ll be able to see where you’ve been, where you’d like to head, and the professional development opportunities needed to help you advance.